zimle/notes/psql.md

 ## Trivia

-- to see the internal sql commands `psql`, e.g.
+- to see the internal sql commands of `psql`, e.g.

     ```bash
     postgres=# \l